mrunelov/SICS-cite/README.md

 * Indegree centrality - Done using graph-tool (indegree is a property for all graph-tool graphs)
 * Betweenness centrality - Done using graph-tool
 * PageRank - Done using graph-tool
-* Burstness - Done separately using the Sci2 software (https://sci2.cns.iu.edu/).
+* Burstness - Done separately using the [Sci2](https://sci2.cns.iu.edu/) software.
 Saved as csv files.